alemart/speedy-vision/README.md

 ### Browser

-[Download the latest release of Speedy Vision](https://github.com/alemart/speedy-vision/releases) and include it in the `<head>` section of your HTML page:
+[Download the latest release of speedy-vision](https://github.com/alemart/speedy-vision/releases) and include it in the `<head>` section of your HTML page:

 ```html
 <script src="dist/speedy-vision.min.js"></script>